 It’s ok to do things I enjoy or think I might enjoy, even if I’m not the best at it.
 There’s not enough time in life to master everything.
 Doesn’t mean I can’t have fun dabbling.

-The Delicate Arch and Balanced Rock top the list of postcard-worthy images at Arches.
+The Delicate Arch and Balanced Rock top the list of postcard-worthy images at Arches National Park.
 Both look physically impossible.
 But yet, there they are.
 I’m so guilty of facing problems and deeming them impossible situations.
 Thinking I can see every possible outcome and feeling helpless when I don’t like a single one.

 Impossible situations can replace joy with hopelessness.
 Productivity with defeat.